pombredanne/EDGE-2/doc/day02.md

 ### Deployment

-- Just concat `player+journal` file into a new amalgamated binary, and distribute it as desired.
+- Just concat `player+player.joy` file into a new amalgamated binary, and distribute it as desired.
 This new binary will...
 - 1) will mount existing appended journal,
 - 2) will scan `usr/` folder only (mods anyone?),
 - 3) will start execution as soon as possible.